 What are they doing to ignore or circumvent it?

-- The context is fixed and you’re looking for a product and value proposition fitting it.
-In that case, you should start by describing the context and then brainstorm the core.
+- If your context is fixed and you’re looking for a fitting value proposition, start by describing the context and then brainstorm the core.

-- The core is fixed and you’re looking for a fitting context.
-In that case, you should start by describing the core and then brainstorm the context.
+- If your core is fixed and you’re looking for a fitting context, start by describing the value proposition and then brainstorm the context.